 The canal was completed in 1914, and the area around the canal remained U.S. territory until 1979 and final U.S. involvement only ceased on 31 December 1999.

 Celebrations across the country will include firework displays and parades, especially in the capital, Panama City.

-On 5 November, the final day of the three public holidays is Colon Day.
-This holiday celebrates the events of 1903, when the citizens of Colon averted a march on Panama City by the Colombian army.
+The day after Separation Day is also a public holiday called Flag Day.
+The series of public holidays is rounded off with Colon Day on 5 November, which celebrates the events of 1903, when the citizens of Colon averted a march on Panama City by the Colombian army.